peterhinch/micropython-async/v3/docs/SCHEDULE.md

 # 3. Installation

 Copy the `sched` directory and contents to the target's filesystem.
-It requires `uasyncio` V3 which is included in daily firmware builds.
-It will be in release builds after V1.12.
+It requires `uasyncio` V3 which is included in daily firmware builds and in release builds after V1.12.

 To install to an SD card using [rshell](https://github.com/dhylands/rshell) move to the parent directory of `sched` and issue: